RithikKalra/StreetSight-ComputerVision-Vehicles/README.md

 - The script displays the processed video frames in real-time, with bounding boxes around detected vehicles, trajectory lines, and the estimated number of lanes.
 - A count of detected vehicles is also displayed.

+**Metric**:
+- The metric is essentially calculated using the following formula B = N<sub>c</sub>*S / N<sub>l</sub> where B is busyness, N<sub>c</sub> is the number of cars,  N<sub>l</sub> is the number of lanes and S is a scaling factor.
+- It's important to include a scaling factor as the road can be depicted from various heights inflating N<sub>c</sub>.
+This value can be determined by measuring the dimensions of the bounded boxes indicating how big each car appears and thus how high the camera is relative to the street.

 ## Notes
 - The accuracy of vehicle detection and lane estimation can vary based on video quality, camera angle, and environmental conditions.